oijkn/infpyng/README.md

 ## timeout (-t) value must be smaller or equal than period (-p) produces
 period = 1000

-## The time to wait for a ping response in milliseconds
+## The time to wait for a ping response in milliseconds (default is 500ms)
-## the default timeout is 500ms
 timeout = 1000

 ## Backoff factor, this parameter is the value by which the wait time (-t) is